 15. Lakawon Island

 Lakawon Island boasts of powdery cream sand and turquoise waters.
 It hosts the Taw Hai Floating Bar, the largest floating bar in Asia.
 Aside from swimming, other things you can do here are snorkeling, kayaking, paddleboard, banana boat, bandwagon, and many more.
-It’s one of the fastest-growing tourist destinations in Negros Occidental.
+It’s a rapidly-growing Negros tourist spot in terms of popularity.

 - Location/Jump-off: Brgy Cadiz Viejo, Cadiz City